title

 Cambridge Section - Route Map 5

-Across March I have not depicted a route - there is very little evidence to go on.
+Across March I have not depicted a route for the reasons above.
 East of March then the line becomes very obvious and very straight - a typical Roman alignment.
-This section was road + canal to Denver.
+This section does not follow an old roddon so must have been a constructed causeway by the Romans - a huge undertaking..

 Click for larger view